Updated: Jul 25

 Ex-residents now, we love going back to California for as many mini-breaks as possible.
-Our favourite haunt for weekend getaways Paso Robles.
-Half way between Los Angeles and San Francisco, Paso Robles is blessed with a landscape of rolling hills, vines, and olive trees, dotted with cows.
+Our favourite haunt for weekend getaways, Paso Robles, is half way between Los Angeles and San Francisco, and is blessed with a landscape of rolling hills, vines, and olive trees, dotted with cows.

 Paso Robles is 40 minutes from the Pacific Coast and year-round weather is moderate with warm summers.
 We were there in January and the temps were 40-68F.

-Flights from LA, SF, Seattle, Phoenix and Las Vegas to San Luis Obispo place you 40 minutes away.
-Paso Robles is a four hour drive north from LA and three south from San Fran via Highway 101.
-It will cost you 6 hours If you chose the scenic Hwy 1.
-Or in my sister's case, 10 hours later after driving through restricted military space trying to outrun a forest fire.
+Flights from LA, SF, Seattle, Phoenix, and Las Vegas to San Luis Obispo place you 40 minutes away.
+Paso Robles is a four-hour drive north from LA and three south from San Fran via Highway 101.
+It will take you 6 hours of driving time If you chose the scenic Hwy 1.
+Or, in my sister's case, 10 hours later after driving through restricted military space trying to outrun a forest fire.
 See post: Road Trips Fun or Folly.

 Paso Robles Wine Country has approximately 33,000 vineyard acres planted with wine grapes, and is well known for its heritage varietal Zinfandel, Cabernet Sauvignon, and Rhône-style wines.